mattmc3/string.zsh/README.md

 When it comes to Zsh scripting, a lot of attention is paid to files and the file system, but it's much harder to find good documentation around string manipulation.
 Information about Zsh strings gets buried in the docs obscurely labeled [Parameter Expansion][1] or [Modifiers][2].
 The [Fish Shell][fish] shell does a way better job with documentation, and has a handy [string][fish-string] command that covers most of the things you'd ever want to do with strings.

-This project aims to use Fish's `string` command to teaching tool to show how to accomplish the same functionality in Zsh.
-You don't necessarily need these Fish functions in Zsh, but they serve as a good tool to show you how you could do all the same things in Zsh.
+This project aims to use Fish's `string` command as a template for building Zsh string functions.
+You don't necessarily need these Fish functions in Zsh, but they serve as a good tool to show you how Zsh accomplishes all the same things.

 ## Tests